Recombination of localized quasiparticles in disordered superconductors: Results

-We can explain these observations by the localization of quasiparticles.
-Within a localization site quasiparticles recombine fast as they relax to the same location \cite{Bespalov2016a,Kozorezov2008}.
-However, a localized quasiparticle requires delocalization in order to recombine with another quasiparticle, which happens via electron-phonon scattering (\cref{fig:disrecsketch}(d)).
-This is relatively slow in a disordered ($ql\ll 1$) metal \cite{Pippard1955} and therefore limits the recombination process.
-This explains that the relaxation time is governed by the scattering time (\cref{fig:results}(a)).
-The quasiparticle subsequently recombines with a localized quasiparticle, emitting a phonon with an energy below $2\Delta$ (\cref{fig:disrecsketch}(d)).
-The density of localized states with $E<\Delta$ is very low (inset of \cref{fig:disrecsketch}(d)), so the chance of breaking a Cooper-pair is negligible \cite{Kozorezov2008}.
-In other words, $\tau_{pb}$ of phonons with $\Omega<2\Delta$ is very long and \cref{eq:taurecstar} reduces to $\tau_{rec}^*=\tau_{rec}$.
-That explains why enhanced phonon trapping by the membrane does not alter the relaxation time.\\ A possible origin of these localized states is local gap variations induced by disorder.
+The proposed origin of the localized states is local gap variations induced by disorder.
 This is described by the theory of Refs. \cite{Feigelman2012, Skvortsov2013}, which extends the Larkin-Ovchinnikov inhomogeneous pairing theory \cite{Larkin1972}.
 Such gap variations have been measured in highly disordered TiN \cite{Sacepe2008}.
-The effect of inhomogeneous pairing on the density of states is two-fold: (1) the coherence peak is broadened with a pair-breaking parameter $\eta$, which is equivalent to the Abrikosov-Gor'kov description of magnetic impurities \cite{Abrikosov1960}, and (2) the density of states acquires an exponential subgap tail of localized states, characterized by $\Gamma_{tail}$.
+The effect of inhomogeneous pairing on the density of states is two-fold: (1) the coherence peak is broadened with a pair-breaking parameter $\eta$, which is equivalent to the Abrikosov-Gor'kov description of magnetic impurities \cite{Abrikosov1960}, and (2) the density of states acquires an exponential subgap tail of localized states, characterized by $\Gamma_{\text{tail}}$.
 This is sketched in the inset of \cref{fig:disrecsketch}(d).
-The values of $\eta$ and $\Gamma_{tail}$ depend on the strength of the local gap variations.\\ Because the thickness of our $\beta$-Ta film is on the order of the coherence length, $\xi$ (see Methods), finite thickness effects dominate the broadening of the coherence peak and we estimate a depairing parameter of $\eta_{3D}\approx 2.9\times10^{-5}$ \cite{Feigelman2012}.
-To estimate $\Gamma_{tail}$, we consider our film quasi-2D, in which case Coulomb-enhanced mesoscopic fluctuations give $\Gamma_{tail}/\Delta\approx 1.5\times10^{-4}$ \cite{Feigelman2012}.
-Quasiparticle states in this subgap tail overlap and quasiparticles in these states will recombine fast.
-The effective localization radius at which this process stops can be estimated from $\Gamma_{tail}$ and $\eta$ and is on the order of $\xi$ \cite{Bespalov2016a}.
-With the values of $\eta_{3D}$ and $\Gamma_{tail}$ mentioned above, $r_c\approx 2.4 \xi \approx 44~\text{nm}$.
-This gives a density of localized quasiparticle states of $\tilde{n}_{qp}^{loc}\simeq 3/(4\pi r_c^3)\approx2.7\times10^3~\mu\text{m}^{-3}$.
-Comparing this number to the right axis of \cref{fig:results}(b) we conclude that the thermally generated quasiparticles localize due to gap variations for temperatures $T<180~\text{mK}$.
-This leads to the situation in \cref{fig:disrecsketch}(d).\\
+The values of $\eta$ and $\Gamma_{\text{tail}}$ depend on the strength of the local gap variations.\\ Because the thickness of our $\beta$-Ta film is on the order of the coherence length, $\xi$ (see Methods), we take both Coulomb induced mesoscopic fluctuations and finite thickness effects into account and obtain $\eta\approx 2.4\times10^{-5}$ \cite{Feigelman2012}.
+To estimate $\Gamma_{\text{tail}}$, we consider our film quasi-2D, in which case Coulomb-enhanced mesoscopic fluctuations dominate and give $\Gamma_{\text{tail}}/\Delta_0\approx 1.5\times10^{-4}$ \cite{Feigelman2012}.
+Quasiparticle states in this subgap tail overlap and quasiparticles in these states will relax further.
+The effective localization radius at which this process stops can be estimated from $\Gamma_{\text{tail}}$ and $\eta$ and is on the order of $\xi$ \cite{Bespalov2016a}.
+With the values mentioned above, $r_\text{c}\approx 3.5 \xi \approx 65~\text{nm}$.
+This gives an estimate of density of localized quasiparticle states of $\tilde{n}_\text{qp}^\text{loc}=3/(4\pi r_\text{c}^3)\approx8.5\times10^{2}~\mu\text{m}^{-3}$.
+For details see Supplementary Section 6.\\ Comparing this number to the right axis of \cref{fig:results}(b) we conclude that the thermally generated quasiparticles localize due to gap variations for temperatures $T<178~\text{mK}$.
+This leads to the situation in \cref{fig:disrecsketch}(d).
+For higher temperatures, the thermal quasiparticle density is larger than the density of localized states.
+This alters the quasiparticle localization dynamics and might be related to the plateau we observe in \cref{fig:results}(a) for $T>175~\text{mK}$.